nilswloka/nilswloka.github.io/_posts/spring/2008-09-09-spring-3-0-and-beyond.md

 layout: post
 title: Spring 3.0 and beyond
 permalink: /archives/19/index.html
+description: Information about the pending Spring 3.0 release as
+             gathered on the SpringSource Seminar Day in Linz.
 ---
 I know that I promised some more reports about SpringOne, but as so often, plans haven't survived confrontation with reality.
 As compensation, I offer you the latest news about the upcoming Spring 3.0 release, fresh from the
-[SpringSource Seminar Day in Linz](http://www.springsource.com/node/392) (which I had the opportunity to attend to, as my employer, [OPITZ CONSULTING](http://www.opitz-consulting.de), now SpringSource Premier Systems Integrator Partner, was one of the event's sponsors).
+SpringSource Seminar Day in Linz (which I had the opportunity to attend to, as my employer, [OPITZ CONSULTING](http://www.opitz-consulting.de), now SpringSource Premier Systems Integrator Partner, was one of the event's sponsors).
 Please bear in mind that many of the new features still only exist as prototypes, so things can and probably will change